 Ms. Kavelman served as Director of Program Development at the American Academy in Rome at the height of its centennial campaign, where she oversaw the Rome Prize Fellowship competition and all other public programs.
 She funded and fostered hundreds of projects benefitting communities across the country as Regional Representative to the Design Arts Program of the National Endowment for the Arts (NEA) and as Program Associate at the New York State Council on the Arts.
 At the NEA, she was on the founding team for the Mayor’s Institute on Design, celebrated in its 25th year as one of the NEA’s outstanding initiatives that achieved lasting national impact.

-An active community volunteer, Ms. Kavelman tutored at-risk public school children for over 16 years, worked as a Red Cross family service caseworker after September 11th, and was on the Race Committee for the Manhattan Sailing Club in New York Harbor.
+An active community volunteer, Ms. Kavelman tutored public school children for over 16 years, worked as a Red Cross family service caseworker after September 11th, and was on the Race Committee for the Manhattan Sailing Club in New York Harbor.

 She holds an M.S. from Columbia’s Graduate School of Architecture, Planning and Historic Preservation, where she also studied in the Graduate School of Business, and was appointed Humanities Fellow at International House.
 She received a B.A. in History of Art with high distinction and honors from the University of Michigan, and was elected to Phi Beta Kappa and Mortar Board.